 The Report for 2018, released in November 2018, highlighted a number of key trends drawn from admission data, mentioned below that we have also observed in recent years.
 If you are a high school student or the parent of a high school student preparing to apply in the Fall of 2019, you might find it helpful to keep in mind these recent college admission trends.

 - Increase in Number of Colleges Each Student Applies To

 With fiercer competition, students are applying to a greater number of college of varying competitiveness.
 Online college application platforms like the Common App and the Coalition make it much easier and quicker for students to apply to several colleges at once.

-Admission rates dropped slightly in 2016 to 65.4 percent from 66.1 percent the year before (note that to date, these are the most recent admission rates reported by the Department of Education).
-That is equivalent to almost two thirds of freshman being accepted.
+Admission rates dropped slightly in 2016 to 65.4 percent (equivalent to almost two thirds of freshman being accepted) from 66.1 percent the year before (note that to date, these are the most recent admission rates reported by the Department of Education), but have remained relatively stable over the past few years.

 - Decline in Average Yield Rate for Freshmen Continues